 This year, the Hot 100 Wines SA celebrates a significant milestone: a decade of discovering this state’s most drinkable wines.

-The Adelaide Review-run wine show will mark this milestone with some exciting new events including a two-day publicly-invited celebration in the heart of the city called Hot 100 Harvest on Friday, December 2 and Saturday, December 3, an awards gala on Thursday, December 1, as well as a masterclass event in Singapore on Monday, July 25.
+The Adelaide Review-run wine show will mark this milestone with some exciting new events including a two-day publicly-invited celebration in the heart of the city called Hot 100 Harvest in February, an awards gala on Thursday, December 1, as well as a masterclass event in Singapore on Monday, July 25.

 These new additions to the Hot 100 signify the growth and recognition of a wine celebration that gets bigger every year and which is now embedded in the state’s wine calendar as an important and innovative event.